 Black Sugar Maple is a native deciduous tree with a dense rounded crown, growing 60 to 80 feet high with a trunk diameter of 2 to 3 feet.
 The bark is dark gray to blackish becoming thick with age into deeply furrowed plates.

 The twigs are brown and slender when young with numerous light colored lenticels.
 The younger shoots will be green with some fine hair.
-Buds are reddish-brown and green with fine hair.
+Buds are reddish-brown with some green and with fine hair.
 Terminal buds are multiple, usually 3 with the center bud much larger, and the lateral buds on the twig are fairly tight to the twig.

 The leaves are opposite, 4 to 5-1/2 inches long and wide, with 3 (sometimes 5) broad long-pointed lobes.
 The lobe sinuses are rounded but the sinuses of the lower lobes are more closed than those of Sugar Maple.
 The edges are wavy and usually drooping and sometimes there are a few blunt teeth.
 Main leaf veins all rise from the base.
 The upper surface is a dull green, but darker than the Sugar Maple, the lower surface paler with some soft hairs on and near the veins.
 The leaf stalks may have some fine hair.
 Fall color is a deep yellow to yellowish orange.